-Our data suggest that significant discrepancies do creep in.
+Our data suggests that significant discrepancies do creep in.
 These global platforms process millions of searches across geographies, and often offer IP-based promotions that are not always visible to revenue managers outside of that market.
 The targeted nature of these deals makes it nearly impossible to identify disparity on country-specific channels.
 Even for the sophisticated revenue manager that uses a virtual private network (VPN) to view local rates and is aware of the problem, it would be labour-intensive and time-consuming to perform these checks manually.
 There’s simply too much to keep track of consistently.

 Now, POS disparity can be surfaced with less labour and more accuracy thanks to OTA Insight’s recently-released Parity POS with live views for proof of disparity.
 By shedding light on geo-rate disparity in a live shopping solution, hotels minimise revenue loss and ensure greater rate parity compliance.

 Source markets are hidden gems for hotel marketers, revenue managers, and general managers.
 Knowing the originating market of a potential guest offers insights into demand trends to both the local market and the hotel itself, which can then be translated into how a property is both marketed and operated.
 For example, growing interest from a new country could lead a hotel to offer specific amenities, create targeted packages, or adjust marketing copy to better match that demographic’s expectations.
 Also, it’s useful competitive intelligence to see competitor hotel rates for specific geographies.